anthonysknapp/Setting-up-Raspberry-Pi-Lab-Environment-/README.md

 <br />

 <h3> Part Two: Downloading Docker and Installing Docker </h3>
-In this part we will be downloading a shell script so we can download Docker from a online respitory and install it onto a Rasberry Pi
+In this part we will be downloading a shell script so we can download Docker from a online respitory and install it onto a Rasberry Pi,
 <br />
 <br />
 <p align="center">